arthurhammer/arthurhammer.de/_posts/2020-08-25-iOS14-phpicker.md

 ---
-title: The iOS 14 Photos Picker and Its Limitations
+title: The New iOS 14 Photos Picker and Its Limitations
 description: Evaluating PHPicker for Frame Grabber.
 ---